-Reebok’s senior global product marketing manager, Leo Gamboa, was destined to revive the sportswear brand’s backless Beatnik sandal.
+Reebok’s senior global product marketing manager, Leo Gamboa, was destined to revive the heel-free Beatnik sandal.
 “I’ve always had my eye on the Beatnik,” he tells HYPEBEAST, reflecting a lifetime of education in the school of mules.
-The COVID-19 pandemic couldn’t stop Gamboa, who got the ball rolling on the Beatnik comeback several years ago, when he first started with Reebok.
+The COVID-19 pandemic couldn’t stop Gamboa, who got the ball rolling on the Beatnik comeback several years ago when he first started with Reebok.
 In fact, it might have even given the unconventional silhouette a shot in the arm, as the mutant sneaker-sandal has found new life in an era where comfort is king.

 The Beatnik’s resurgence is “great timing,” Gamboa considers.
 “Everyone’s looking for a brown trail shoe or a performance shoe that they can just wear around.”
 Sweatpant sales have boomed in the age of COVID-19; it follows that an easygoing, laceless shoe would develop a similarly devoted following.
 It also serves as an excellent base for customization, as Reebok vet Nicole McLaughlin can attest.